Question: What does an MA do?

 Question: Can I hold a second job?

-A MA is permitted to hold a second job with approval from your supervisors.
-Only on-campus positions will be approved.
-MAs may work a maximum of 15 hours per week at a second job.
+A MA is permitted to hold a second job with prior written approval from your supervisors.
+Only on-campus positions will be considered.

 Question: Can I join a student organization or Greek organization?